 If you're worried about your own or a friend's drinking

-- Schedule an appointment at Student Health & Wellness to meet with our Substance Use Counselor to discuss your concerns and to come up with strategies to deal with you or your friends’ drinking.
+- Schedule an appointment at Student Wellness to meet with the Substance Use Counselor to discuss your concerns and to come up with strategies to deal with you or your friends’ drinking.
 To make an appointment, call 319-335-8394.